 The first-year courses are designed to assist in this transition, and about half of the first year is spent in developing the necessary mathematical expertise.

 Oxford Physics provides self study materials to help new students make the transition from school to University level mathematics.
 These are based on the FLAP (Flexible Learning Approach to Physics) modules developed by the Open University, and will be provided to students who need them either on or shortly before arrival.
 A set of self-assessment questions is provided to help you work out which, if any, modules you need.
 The FLAP mathematics modules have also been published as two books, Basic Mathematics for the Physical Sciences and Further Mathematics for the Physical Sciences, which are suitable for students who want to start studying straight away.
-All FLAP modules are available at http://www.physics.ox.ac.uk/teach/FLAP/FLAP/.
+For more information on flap modules see https://www.physics.ox.ac.uk/study/undergraduates/faq/faq-admissions.

 The major textbooks used in the first year are listed below.
 As an introduction to the subject, however, it would be hard to improve on Feynman’s ‘Lectures’ (Lectures on Physics; Feynman, Leighton and Sands, Addison Wesley Vols.
 1–3).
 These are cleverly written, and sufficiently advanced to be used up to degree level, but many sections can be read with profit at this stage.